How a Bear Skull Proved Romans Used Brown Bears in Arena Fights

 The Bloody Arena

 The Viminacium amphitheater could hold about 12,000 spectators.
-Here, spectacles took place where people fought not only against each other but also against wild animals.
-According to scientists, were captured in the Balkan forests and kept in cages, sometimes for years.
-This is evidenced by the worn-down teeth of the discovered skull, indicating that the animal had been gnawing on the bars for a long time.
+It hosted spectacles in which people fought each other and faced wild animals.
+According to scientists, the animals were captured in the Balkan forests and kept in cages, sometimes for years.
+The bear’s worn-down teeth indicate it had been gnawing on the bars for a long time.

 Viminacium Amphitheater